MANRRS/MANRRS/README.md

 Users looking for help seek out assistance from the customer.

 ## Extra Helps ##
-Contact professor Pauline Wade paulinewade@tamu.edu for any help and additional information if needed.
+Contact  paulinewade@tamu.edu for any help and additional information if needed.